hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 Security:

 - This is the only function that allows the reuse of `(key, nonce)` pairs with different inputs.
-- HiAE-based MAC functions MUST NOT be used as a hash function: if the key is known, inputs causing state collisions can easily be crafted.
+- HiAE-based MAC functions MUST NOT be used as hash functions: if the key is known, inputs causing state collisions can easily be crafted.
 - Unlike hash-based MACs, tags MUST NOT be used for key derivation as there is no guarantee that they are uniformly random.

 Inputs: